10 Gift Ideas for a Poet

 Generally speaking, poets appreciate art and beauty, so any gift that is aesthetically pleasing will most likely be appreciated.
 But often people who don't write or read poetry wonder, "What is the best present to give to someone who loves poetry?"

-Whether the writer is a published veteran or just beginning their creative career, below is a list of some of my favorite gifts to give fellow language lovers.
+Whether the writer is a published veteran of the craft or just beginning their creative career, below is a list of some of my favorite gifts to give fellow language lovers.

 10 Gifts for a Poet

 - Poet’s Market: Coined, “The most trusted guide for publishing poetry," this yearly guide is full of inspirational craft and business articles, how-to tutorials, lists of conferences, grant opportunities, and, of course, invaluable listings for poetry contests.is my choice for a great starting point for an aspiring or already published poet.
 Poet's Market

 - A blank journal: Every writer I know has dozens of these, but they are always a welcome gift.
 You can choose from Moleskine classic notebooks, pocket journals, or handcrafted leather journals.
 You can also look for one that has a graphic representing something the writer loves.